 A secret, handwritten will can lead to lengthy court battles

 If this were true, state law would generally guide the distribution of the assets as noted above.
-However, while going through the estate, the executor discovered what appeared to be three handwritten wills hidden in the cushions of Ms. Franklin’s couch.
+However, while going through the estate, the executor discovered what appeared to be three handwritten wills hidden in the cushions of Ms. lin’s couch.
 This discovery has led to months of legal battles over whether or not the documents are enforceable wills and, if so, which one would guide the distribution of the estate.
 This has resulted in fractured family relationships and expensive courtroom battles – battles that continue even now.
-Due to this confusion and the resulting legal battles, it will likely be years before Ms. Franklin’s estate is settled.
+Due to this confusion and the resulting legal battles, it will likely be years before Ms. lin’s estate is settled.

 Fortunately, everyone can learn from this case and avoid similar mistakes.
 The lesson: avoid a similar dispute by putting a plan in place and communicating this plan with loved ones.